Electric polarization and magnetization in metals: Perturbation theory -- An old-fashioned approach

-To gain further insight into origin of the terms appearing in (\ref{EDM1appendix2}), it is useful to rewrite $\hat{\mathsf{V}}_{\text{I}}(t)$ in terms of the operators that generate the single-particle electronic energy eigenvectors.
+To gain further insight into origin of the terms appearing in (\ref{EDM1appendix2}), it is useful to rewrite $\hat{\mathsf{V}}_{\text{I}}(t)$ in terms of the operators that generate the single-particle Bloch energy eigenvectors.
 The second term of (\ref{interactionH}) involves

 When implemented in the linear response calculation, the first two terms of (\ref{intraRewrite}) give non-zero contributions only for those $\boldsymbol{k}$ ``near'' the Fermi surface and indeed gives vanishing contribution if $\ket{\text{gs}}$ is the ground state of a trivial insulator.
 That such an interaction term leads to a diverging induced free current density is in-line with physical expectation.
 The first term of (\ref{interactionH}) can also be rewritten,